MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-capacity-policy-command.md

 ---
 # .show capacity policy

 Display a cluster's [capacity policy](capacitypolicy.md).
 A capacity policy is used for controlling the compute resources of data management operations on the cluster.
+This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permission.

 ## Syntax